-I'd like to talk a bit about goals, their importance, some concepts and techniques for individuals (Team/group goals are a different topic).
+I’d like to talk a bit about goal setting, its importance, some concepts and techniques for individuals (Team/group goals are a different topic).

 Performance vs. developmental goals

-There are basically two kinds of goals in a work setting - performance goals and developmental, a.k.a. growth goals.
-The key difference in theory is that performance goals focus on end results while developmental goals are learning & growth oriented.
-In reality most companies use performance goals in a very narrow way, e.g. to incentivize the sales team.
+There are basically two kinds of goals in a work setting – performance goals and developmental, a.k.a. growth goals.
+The key difference, in theory, is that performance goals focus on end results while developmental goals are learning & growth-oriented.
+In reality, most companies use performance goals in a very narrow way, e.g. to incentivize the sales team.
 This created a bad rap for performance goals and a shift in terminology.
 Don’t let this ruin your goal setting plans, though!

 I am strongly biased in favor of developmental goals for software engineers.
 The reason is that I find that most engineers are highly motivated to grow and are also intrinsically motivated to perform in their roles and are just fine without “the boss” telling them how to perform.
 In fact, after working with cca.
 200 engineers I’m yet to find a single one who doesn’t want to perform well in their job.

-Helping your engineers with good growth goals and coaching / mentorship can add a lot of value for them, though.
-It helps them focus, since there's always just too many things to learn next, it helps them feel they're progressing, it helps with the alignment with the company's expectations of their career - which is ideally what the market wants already - and last but not least it makes them feel they're at the right company.
-I find that growth opportunities are just as important to engineers as an exciting product to work on, great colleagues, good company culture and of course, fair compensation.
-I had engineers leave solely because they felt they're not growing anymore.
+Helping your engineers with good growth goals and coaching/mentorship can add a lot of value for them, though.
+It helps them focus since there are always just too many things to learn next, it helps them feel they’re progressing, it helps with the alignment with the company’s expectations of their career – which is ideally what the market wants already – and last but not least it makes them feel they’re at the right company.
+I find that growth opportunities are just as important to engineers as an exciting product to work on, great colleagues, good company culture, and of course, fair compensation.
+I had engineers leave solely because they felt they’re not growing anymore.

 There are some rate situations in which performance goals do make sense.
 One I can think of is when there’s already a gap between your expectations and the engineer’s performance.
 Closing that gap might require very narrow, outcome-focused goals, but note that this should only be temporary (until closing the gap or deciding to part ways).
 An example for a place for performance goals is a PiP (Personal Improvement Plan).

-Your HR department might try to push you towards setting performance goals for your engineers for multiple reasons:
+Your HR department might try to push your goal setting agenda towards performance goals for your engineers for multiple reasons:

 - They don’t deeply understand each department’s field